The Warranty Game: Enforcing Your Product Warranty J. M. Edgar, J.D., C.M.C.

-If you did manage to open the tamper-resistant, fire-retardant, waterproof, high-security packaging and remove all the expanded foam packing without setting off an alarm, to extract the DVD player from the box while somehow eluding arrest and detention by Milton the Mall Cop for shoplifting and malicious destruction of store property, there's no place to plug it in.
+If you did manage to open the tamper-resistant, fire-retardant, waterproof, high-security packaging, remove all the expanded foam packing, and extract the DVD player from the box without setting off an alarm while eluding arrest and detention by Milton the mall cop for shoplifting and malicious destruction of store property, there's no place to plug it in.

 Extended Warranties and Service Agreements

 You pay for this warranty.
 The amount you pay is usually based on the value of the product being warranted.

-All the seller promises to do is to honor some (but not all) of the warranty rights you already own – given to you free of charge (except for the modest income, sales, occupation, use, property, and excise taxes you pay for the privilege of being governed) by the state as implied warranties.
+All the seller promises to do is to honor some (but not all) of the warranty rights you already own – given to you free of charge (except for the modest income, sales, occupation, use, property, motor vehicle, and excise taxes you pay for the privilege of being governed) by the state as implied warranties.

-Why would you pay money to buy legal rights that you already own?
-What a profit maker!
+Why would you pay good money to buy legal rights that you already own?
+What a profit-maker!
 P. T. Barnum would be so jealous!

 What they promise is, if the product breaks, the company will fix it.
-This duplicates the implied promise the company has already made in selling the product with an implied warranty of fitness attached.
-So, again, why would you pay good money for a right that you already own?
+This duplicates the implied promise the company has already made in selling the product with an implied warranty of merchantability attached.

 Consequential and Incidental Damages